ArneClaerhout/color_planar_graphs/README.md

  - The second way is by using a different flag, `-o` or `--overview`.
 This will give an overview of the corresponding chromatic numbers for the colorings of the graphs.
 Showing the amount of graphs with a certain chromatic number, similar to how _nauty_ does it with `countg`.
+   _(Choosing this option will not create a file containing the output)._
  - And lastly, one can also use the flag `-f` or `--filter`, followed by a value.
 This will make it so that only the graphs with a minimum chromatic number, specified by the value, will be shown.